OpenDSU/docssite/pages/quickstart/Creative Mobile Native Application (RFC-117).md

 * npm run install-mobile (if you don't have cartridges library installed -> brew install cartridges for iOS and Linux OS)

 * **For iOS:**
-<p style='text-align: justify;'>- change the distribution version from the mobile/config/scan-app/ios/PSKNodeServer/PSKNodeServer/Resources/BuildConfig.xconfig file
+- <p style='text-align: justify;'>change the distribution version from the mobile/config/scan-app/ios/PSKNodeServer/PSKNodeServer/Resources/BuildConfig.xconfig file
 </p>

 * **For Android:**